This section provides assistance in the design and delivery of tests and examinations.

 Provision will be made through the University Call Centre for students requiring technical support while undertaking an online test or exam.

 The Inspera support team are able to monitor student activity during your test or exam and report any anomalies to you, such as students who have not connected, lost connection or not submitted the test.
 See the Inspera support page on the Staff Intranet.

 We have also prepared some FAQs for examiners if a problem occurs during the test or exam.

 Setting the availability of mid-semester tests

-Where possible, online tests should be scheduled with a simultaneous start time to the on-campus test.
-Start times are recommended to be after 1pm to allow for differences with Asian time zones, where most remote students will be situated.
+Start times for tests are recommended to be after 1pm to allow for differences with Asian time zones, where most remote students will be situated.
 Rolling start times may be required for remote students in other time zones.

-Consideration must be given to extending the time allowed for the test, where appropriate.
+Consideration must be given to extending the time allowed for an online test, where appropriate.

 Final exam availability

-The Exams Office will adjust the correct start/end times as well as any provisions for special conditions, offshore and overloaded students within Inspera.
+The Assessment Services will adjust the correct start/end times as well as any provisions for special conditions, offshore and overloaded students within Inspera.